Yuba County Five: Disappearance

 On February 25, the Gators were due to play their first game in a weeklong tournament sponsored by the Special Olympics for which the winners would get a free week in Los Angeles.
 The five men had prepared the night before, some even laying out their uniforms and asking their parents to wake them up on time.
 They decided to drive to Chico that same night to cheer on the UC Davis basketball team in an away game against Chico State.
-Madruga, the only member of the group besides Mathias who had a driver's license, drove the group 50 mi north to the Chico State campus in his turquoise and white 1969 Mercury Montego coupe.
+Madruga, the only member of the group besides Mathias with a driver's license, drove the group 50 mi north to the Chico State campus in his turquoise and white 1969 Mercury Montego coupe.
 The men wore only light coats against the cool temperatures in the upper Sacramento Valley at night that time of year.

 After the Davis team won the game, the group returned to Madruga's car and drove a short distance from Chico State to Behr's Market in downtown Chico, where they bought snacks, sodas and cartons of milk.
-It was shortly before the store's 10 p.m. closing time; the clerk later remembered the men because she was annoyed that such a large group had come in and delayed her from beginning the process of closing the store for the night.
+It was shortly before the store's 10 p.m. closing time; the clerk later remembered the men because she was annoyed that such a large group entered and delayed her process of closing the store for the night.

-None of the five were seen alive again after that point.
-Some of their concerned parents waited up for their return home.
-When morning came and the men had not returned, the police were notified.
+When morning came and the men had not returned, the police were notified by the men's families.

 Investigation

-Police in Butte and Yuba counties began searching along the route the men took to Chico.
+Police in Butte and Yuba counties began searching the route the men took to Chico.
 They found no sign of them, but a few days later, a Plumas National Forest ranger told investigators that he had seen the Mercury parked in the forest along Oroville-Quincy Road on February 25.
-At the time, he had not considered it significant, since many residents often drove up that road into the Sierra Nevada mountain range on winter weekends to go cross-country skiing on the extensive trail system, but after reading the missing persons bulletin he recognized the car and led the deputies to it on February 28.
+At the time, he did not consider it significant, since many residents often drove up that road into the Sierra Nevada mountain range on winter weekends to go cross-country skiing on the extensive trail system, but after reading the missing persons bulletin he recognized the car and led the deputies to it on February 28.